getsentry/sentry-docs/src/collections/_documentation/guides/tutorials/integrate-backend/getting-started.md

     make deploy
     ```

+    ![Deploy & Serve]({% asset guides/integrate-backend/run_django_server.png @path %})

-    > In the terminal, notice that a new release is created and the commits are associated.
+    > In the terminal, notice that a new release is created and commits are associated to it.
 Once the deploy finishes successfully, you'll see the confirmation in your terminal

-    ![Deploy & Serve]({% asset guides/integrate-backend/run_django_server.png @path %})

 ## Next